 Sequential Intercept Mapping

-TDMHSAS is excited to offer Sequential Intercept Mapping workshops thanks to training and funding through a federal grant from the Bureau of Justice Assistance Comprehensive Opioid Abuse Program (Award Number 2017-AR-BX-K013).
+TDMHSAS is excited to offer Sequential Intercept Mapping workshops thanks to training and funding through a federal grant from the Bureau of Justice Assistance Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP).
 The workshop helps the community develop a cross-systems map that identifies how people with mental illness and/or co-occurring substance use disorders come in contact with the local criminal justice system and flow through that system.
 During the process of mapping, facilitators discuss best practices with the group and help to identify resources and gaps in service.
 Finally, the group identifies priorities for change.

 Attendees commonly include: